greg-raven/grus/_posts/2022-08-25-im-glad-you-support-mandatory-e-verify.md

 ---
 title: 'I&#8217;m glad you support mandatory E-Verify'
-date: '2022-08-25T04:44:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - E-Verify
-    - 'illegal immigration'
+- illegal immigration
 - immigration
-    - 'Representative Jay Obernolte'
+- Representative Jay Obernolte
 ---

 H.R.
 78, the Legal Workforce Act would, within three years, require all employers to run new hires through the E-Verify system.
-Isn’t this great news?
+Isn't this great news?
 Instead of unscrupulous employers being able to drive down wages and take advantage of illegal aliens, they will now be obliged to hire unemployed Americans and legal immigrants.

-E-Verify is safe, accurate, and easy to use, and it’s use is even supported by the U.S. Chamber of Commerce.
+E-Verify is safe, accurate, and easy to use, and it's use is even supported by the U.S. Chamber of Commerce.
 This bill is pro-American worker and pro-American business.
 It will help millions of Americans find work and help to combat ID theft.

 Thank you for cosponsoring H.R.
 78 to mandate use of the E-Verify system!